Thursday, August 12, 2021

 The bartender cannot be bothered

-to turn from the Help Wanted ads.
+to turn from the want ads.

 Even the moon, the big-hearted